 “Now is the Winter of our Discontent / Made glorious Summerby this son of York…”

 Alternatively, and my choice, “Mama Mia, here we go again…”

-Moreover, a special guest runner this morning.
+Moreover, an exceptional guest runner this morning.
 Let me introduce her.
 Please meet Fernando.
-“C’est voulez-vous, and you have, er… very cute shoes Fernando…”
+“C’est voulez-vous, and you have, er… adorable shoes Fernando…”